slfnk/vibe-guide-sma/places.md

 An interesting entry on the working class entry road to town, serving regional delights from Toluca, a city to the west of CDMX.
 The electric green chorizo looks alarming at first, but is actually colored from a stellar blend of greens and bright herbs.
 You can also find them serving chorizo at the Tuesday/Sunday Tianguis up above town, which is a killer visit if you can time it correctly.

 ---

+## Drinks

+Cantinas with jukebox soul, mezcal caves, terrace hangs, and a vinyl bar for good measure.

+---

 # La Canti